Ilha Grande - Beyond the Beaches

 Way on the other side of the island, nestled on tiny Praia Vermelha (Red Beach), awaits the adventure that every scuba diver covets: a secluded pousada (pension) with all amenities, an air compression station, a dock and diving boat and a natural aquarium.
 Leisurely dives begin after a hearty breakfast and end mid-afternoon.

 After observing fish of every colour combination, catching sight of giant sea turtles coasting by, discovering creatures with both fins and legs, and discerning a camouflaged ray only because it was startled and sped off, the boat takes divers back to the pousada.
 Following a warm shower and fresh clothes, I lounge on the patio with a cool drink and, with waterlogged fingers, fill out my logbook before I forget the day's sightings.
 I watch the sun set behind the mainland mountains, waves lapping on the shore just beyond my feet.
 A child runs by giggling, pursued by his father.
 They play hide and seek among the partially submerged pillars of the dock.
 Whiffs of churrasco (barbecue) reach me: beef, sausage, fish... my mouth waters as the plates are served.

 After dinner I'll check my flashlight batteries before we head out for another night dive.
-Down in the dark and gloomy water lurks a nocturnal marine world I'm anxious to discover more of.
+Down in the dark and gloomy water lurks a nocturnal marine world I want to see more of.

 A good travel piece is fun, informative and factual,